BenjaminOddou/alfred-plex/README.md

 > Removing a plex account will remove all the servers connected.
 You can also remove a server directly in the Plex Media Servers section.

 When connected to the workflow, you'll be able to see the device under the `Authorized Devices` section.
-Follow this [documentation](https://support.plex.tv/articles/115007577087-devices/) to know more.
+Follow this [documentation](https://support.plex.tv/articles/115007577087-devices/) to know more. *Note that when using an authentication token, you'll use the web session from which you obtained the token*.

 ![device](public/device.webp)